fmmagalhaes/random-reminder-telegram-bot/README.md

 ## Storage

-The bot uses a simple JSON file to store messages and chat configs locally in `messages.json`.
+The bot stores messages and chat configs locally in `messages.json`.